robynrox/evse-controller/README.md

     shelly:
       primary_url: "shellyem-123456ABCDEF.ultrahub"  # Hostname or IP address
       secondary_url: null              # Optional second Shelly
+      channels:
+        primary:
+          channel1:
+            name: "Primary Channel 1"  # Custom name for the channel
+            abbreviation: "Pri1"       # Short name for display
+            in_use: true              # Whether this channel is active
+          channel2:
+            name: "Primary Channel 2"
+            abbreviation: "Pri2"
+            in_use: true
+        secondary:                     # Only used if secondary_url is configured
+          channel1:
+            name: "Secondary Channel 1"
+            abbreviation: "Sec1"
+            in_use: true
+          channel2:
+            name: "Secondary Channel 2"
+            abbreviation: "Sec2"
+            in_use: true
       grid:
         device: "primary"             # primary or secondary
         channel: 1                    # 1 or 2